Note: My Web pages are best viewed with style sheets enabled.

 There are several different Internet protocols (communication interfaces) used by key servers.
-Servers that use the HTTP, LDAP, and E-mail protocols permit searches for individual keys; thus, I call these single-key protocols (although they may be used to find a set of keys that share a common characteristic).
-The FTP protocol described at The FTP Based Key Server System provides access to very lengthy keyrings (over 20 MB) and is not suitable for processing individual keys.
+Servers that use HTTP permit searches for individual keys or may be used to find a set of keys that share a common characteristic.
+Also, most servers allow searches by the PGP application itself.

 You want the key of someone, and you know her E-mail address.
 Or you want to check the status of your own key.
 Or you already have someone else's key, but you want to see if anyone else new has signed that key.
 Or …

-You can use any single-key protocol to search a key server for the key.
-I have had no experience with using the E-mail protocol, and so I refer you to the comp.security.pgp FAQ.
-You search a selected HTTP or LDAP key server for a key you identify by specifying either a part of the user ID (e.g., rossde for my keys) or the complete key ID (e.g., 0xE3EFE1A7, where the 0x (zero-eks, not oh-eks) — mandatory for key ID specifications — at the beginning indicates the ID is a string of hexadecimal bytes).
+You search a selected HTTP key server for a key by specifying either a part of the user ID (e.g., rossde for my keys) or the complete key ID (e.g., 0xE3EFE1A7, where the 0x (zero-eks, not oh-eks) — mandatory for key ID specifications — at the beginning indicates the ID is a string of hexadecimal bytes).
 The server returns all keys that satisfy that request.
-The LDAP protocol actually allows you to specify more than one characteristic; for example, you could request all keys that contain rossde in the user ID and that are not revoked.
-(I have not tried the LDAPS protocol because every server that supports it also supports the LDAP protocol, which I do use.)

 The easiest way to use these protocols is to setup server information in PGP's Options.
-In the table in the middle of this page, I indicate which protocols each server uses.
+All servers listed in the table in the middle of this page should be acceptable to PGP.
 Then, you use PGP's Servers menu to perform the search.
 Note that a domain server contains keys only for one E-mail domain (e.g., only for earthlink.net).
 (A domain key server is usually only semi-public.
 It is used by a company just for the keys of its own employees.
 The public might be allowed to download a key from a domain server, but often only a system administrator can upload keys to it.)
 A search through PGP's Search menu returns a list of keys in a display very similar to the standard PGPkeys window.
 You can examine signatures and properties in that list.
 Then, just mark one or more keys and then use a pull-down menu to import them into your keyring.
 Yes, searching for a PGP key actually means downloading that key.

 Often, key servers that support the HTTP protocol also provide Web pages for use in searching for a key.
 Using the HTTP protocol, these allow you to input a single identification (part of the user ID or the entire key ID).
 Usually, they also allow you to specify short or verbose.
 The former returns a listing of the keys that satisfy the request, one line per key.
 The latter shows all the signatures on each key.
 Sometimes, a Web page uses the terms index and verbose.
 One server even has the descriptive terms Simple index and Key & who has signed it.
 Some Web sites do not give any option.